Franco Heritage: classes, events & performances

 While the impetus to create the Franco Center as a non-profit entity was the imminent destruction of of the magnificent structure that was known until July 2000 as St. Mary’s Church, the preservation of the building — while being our primary function — is not our sole purpose.

-• hosts a monthly French-language luncheon known as La Rencontre, with entertainment that is more often than not also in French,
+• hosts a quarterly French-language luncheon known as La Rencontre, with entertainment that is more often than not also in French,

 • offers French classes to adults and children alike,